-The chapter outlined some of the elements which form the core of the different approaches, the notions of tool and of participation in the sociocultural approach, and the notion of belief which is considered crucial in a more individually-focused constructivist approach.
+The chapter outlined some of the elements which form the core of the different approaches, the notions of tool and of participation in the sociocultural approach. and the notion of belief which is considered crucial in a more individually-focused constructivist approach.
 These elements are summarised in the table below.
 It should be noted that some features of the various theories have not been highlighted here as they were felt to be less relevant to the present study, for example Wertsch's 'spin-off' or his points related to the social, cultural and historical situatedness of the tools themselves.

-Theoretical Individual or Social Key elements of relevance to this study perspective focus Constructivism Relates to individuals on the course The nature of beliefs and pre-conceptions especially those relating to teaching and learning The nature of beliefs formed during the apprenticeship of observation The role played by those beliefs on the CELTA Social mediation as participatory knowledge construction Relates to the social elements of participation/learning and conditions of participation/learning Changing participation from peripheral to central: - increase of responsibility - variety of tasks Access to activities and experts in the community 'Engaging with the technologies of everyday practice' Interaction with experts who embody practice Learning from peers - circulation of knowledge Expert modelling Observation of peers and experts Learning how to talk and be silent in the manner of an expert Social mediation Relates to the social Agent operating with mediational means by cultural elements of learning Learning to use the tools of the trade artifacts and conditions of Feedback from tool use learning Mastery and appropriation Performance before mastery Transformation of mediated action Skill cycle Relates to individuals Plan - attempt - feedback - re-plan - on the course Deliberate practice Role of feedback Reflexive modelling
+Theoretical Individual or Social Key elements of relevance to this study perspective focus Constructivism Relates to individuals on the course The nature of beliefs and pre-conceptions especially those relating to teaching and learning The nature of beliefs formed during the apprenticeship of observation The role played by those beliefs on the CELTA Social mediation as participatory knowledge construction Relates to the social elements of participation/learning and conditions of participation/learning Changing participation from peripheral to central: - increase of responsibility - variety of tasks Access to activities and experts in the community 'Engaging with the technologies of everyday practice' Interaction with experts who embody practice Learning from peers - circulation of knowledge Expert modelling Observation of peers and experts Learning how to talk and be silent in the manner of an expert Social mediation by cultural artifacts Relates to the social elements of learning and conditions of learning Agent operating with mediational meansLearning to use the tools of the tradeFeedback from tool useMastery and appropriationPerformance before masteryTransformation of mediated action Skill cycle Relates to individuals on the course Plan - attempt - feedback - re-planDeliberate practiceRole of feedbackReflexive modelling